yjyolandeyan/currency_converter/README.md

 - Prioritizing the main features and functionalities to ensure that the core functionality of the extension is implemented on time.
 - Considering alternative approaches or simplifications to meet the project deadline while maintaining the core value proposition of the extension.

+## Special Thanks
+We would like to thank Professor Jérémie Lumbroso for his mentorship throughout the development of this project.